 - Explain to your customer, and spell it out in the authorization form, that the final bill will be charged on his or her card account, without the need for a cardholder signature at checkout.

 - Request a pre-authorization approval for the expected amount of the bill.
 If your authorization request is declined, ask your customer for an alternative form of payment.

 - Once you have obtained an authorization approval, print out a sales ticket with your customer’s card account number, and follow regular authorization procedures.
-Write down the words “Express Checkout” on the ticket and once again explain that the bill amount will be charged on the card after the customer checks out.
+Write down the words “Express Checkout” on the ticket (or “Priority Check-Out” for Visa — check with your processor for the correct wording) and once again explain that the bill amount will be charged on the card after the customer checks out.

-- When your customer leaves, you need to calculate the final bill amount and complete a sales ticket, printing the words “signature on file – express checkout” in the customer signature field.
+- When your customer leaves, you need to calculate the final bill amount and complete a sales ticket, printing the words “signature on file — express checkout” (or “Priority Check-Out” for Visa, check with your processor) in the customer signature field.

 - If the final bill exceeds the pre-authorized amount by more than 15 percent, request an authorization approval for the additional amount.